Ko Libong

 Ko Libong (เกาะลิบง) is one of 550 islands in the Andaman Sea.
 Lying off the coast of Thailand, it is a part of an eponymous sub-district of Kantang District, Trang Province, which also includes several other islands of the Libong Archipelago and a small section of the shoreline near Kantang.

 Geography

 Ko Libong, Trang's largest island, is 30 minutes by long-tail boat from Hat Yao Ban Chao Mai Pier.
 Less visited than neighbouring isles, Ko Libong is known for its flora and fauna as much as for its beaches.
 The island is home to a small Muslim fishing community and has a few resorts on its west coast beaches.

+In 1979, Mu Ko Libong Non-hunting Area was established, with a land/water area of 447 km2.

 Environment

 On the east coast of Ko Libong at Laem Ju Hoi is a large area of mangroves protected by the Botanical Department as the Libong Islands Wildlife Reserve.

 Dugongs

 Ko Libong's sea channels have sea grass, a favorite food of the rare dugong, making the Libong Wildlife Sanctuary one of the last habitats of the species.
 Around 180 of the creatures survive there.

 Two hundred dugongs are believed to still exist in Thai waters as of 2019, 180 of them off Ko Libong.
 Dugongs are listed in Thailand's Wild Animal Reservation and Protection Act as one of 19 protected wild species in Thailand.
 Their presence is due to the more than 12,000 rai of seagrass meadows surrounding Libong.
 Seagrass is the dugong's favourite food and 11 of the 13 species of seagrasses in Thailand are found at Ko Libong.